barryceelen/wp-hide-show-password/README.txt

 == Description ==

+**Discontinued:** This plugin is no longer under active development: ❤️ WordPress core supports a similar [password visibility toggle button on the login screen](https://make.wordpress.org/core/2019/10/10/wordpress-5-3-adds-a-show-button-next-to-the-password-field-on-the-login-screen/) by default since version 5.3.

-Lets you easily show or hide the contents of the password field on the WordPress login screen.
+The hideShowPassword for WordPress lets you easily show or hide the contents of the password field on the WordPress login screen.
 Uses the excellent [hideShowPassword](https://github.com/cloudfour/hideShowPassword) jQuery plugin by the equally excellent [Cloud Four](http://cloudfour.com/).

 **Suggested reading:** ["a compendium of why and how to show passwords and what’s coming next"](http://www.lukew.com/ff/entry.asp?1941) by Luke Wroblewski.